-For those of us lucky enough to call these 945 hydrangea-filled sprawling square miles home, consider Litchfield Magazine a place to dream up weekend plans, learn about your neighbors, and find out about things to do.
+For those of us lucky enough to call these 945 hydrangea-filled sprawling square miles home, consider Litchfield Magazine a place to dream up weekend plans, learn about your neighbors, and find things to do in the area.
 If you haven’t been to this verdant area of the world yet, or it has been a while, we aim to make carefully selected suggestions of the mustn’t miss.

 We’re always surprised to have this question lobbed our way.

 In this case, the ‘up there’ refers to Litchfield County in the Northwest Corner of Connecticut and its surroundings.
 It’s a picture-book New England landscape flush with undulating hills, dense forests, and more than a few lakes and streams.
 The ‘do’ is a lot.
 The area is not only rich with natural resources but also culinary pleasures, cultural pursuits, and shopping options from tag sales to high-end boutiques.

 Behind sliding barn doors of small organic farms and lively distorted glass windows of stately homes, you might meet an artisanal cheese maker or novelist grasping for just the right word.
 This scenic, quiet place seems to attract the contemplative creative type.
 That’s not to say we don’t have our characters.

 Open spaces are largely protected, along with the distinctive charm of town greens and villages.
 Yankee pride or simply an appreciation for scenic vistas, wildlife habitation, and history, the beauty and heritage of Litchfield County is well preserved.